CANCELLED DUE TO MAJOR SNOWSTORM

-To advocate for legislative support of the FY2018 budget and funding recommendations that recognize the necessity for specialized blindness services and their critical importance and need for funding in these challenging budgetary times.
+To advocate for legislative support of the FY2019 budget and funding recommendations that recognize the necessity for specialized blindness services and their critical importance and need for funding in these challenging budgetary times.

-- 11:30 AM - 12:00 PM: Light buffet lunch with legislators / Sponsor & access product demonstrations
+- 11:30 am — 12:00 pm: Light buffet lunch with legislators / sponsors & access product demonstrations

-This will make it possible for event planners to provide you with follow-up email with additional details on this free event including directions to the State House meeting location.
+This will make it possible for event planners to provide you with a follow-up email with additional details on this event including directions to the State House meeting room, and your representative and senator’s names and office locations.

 - Bay State Council of the Blind